-We have a team of 3 teachers, 9 teaching assistants, including 2 higher level teaching assistants (HLTAs) and 1 teaching instructor.
+We have a team of teaching assistants, including 2 higher level teaching assistants (HLTAs) who are trained to deliver SEN provision.
+Our teacher have varied specialisms including Early years, autism specialist, communication and dyslexia and all key subject areas.

 Members of staff receive regular training in mandatory areas such as safeguarding, lifting and handling, behaviour management, health and safety, and first aid.
 Where required, staff also access training for specific areas appropriate to the children's needs.